leanswift/leanswift.github.io/supplierportal/src/pages/22.1.0/usermanual-supplierportal-supplier-onboarding.md

 **Tax ID Maximum Length** - Based on this configuration the length of the Tax ID is defined.
 The maximum length is 15 and the minimum length is 11.

-**My Information Form Success Message** - This message will be dispalyed once the onboarded supplier submits the form.
+**My Information Form Success Message** - Configured message will be displayed when supplier submits my information form.

 **Supplier Template** can be created in M3 using program **CRS620** with status **‘05-Suppl Template’**.